bytecodealliance/preview2-prototyping/wit/wasi-filesystem.wit.md

 ///
 /// Note: This is similar to `posix_fallocate` in POSIX.
 fallocate: func(
+    /// The resource to operate on.
+    fd: descriptor,
     /// The offset at which to start the allocation.
     offset: filesize,
     /// The length of the area that is allocated.